 I've had several people ask me to put my special Sausage & Apple stuffed acorn squash recipe on the site.

-Some of what makes this grilled acorn squash recipe unique and taste so good is how flavors like sausage, apple, maple syrup and curry blend together so well and accent each other.
+Some of what makes this squash recipe unique and taste so good is how the flavors of sausage, apple, maple syrup and curry blend together so well in the stuffing and accent one another.

-The Swiss Cheese I topped the stuffed acorn squash in the picture above was perfect, melted well and the flavor was neutral enough it didn't take away from the maple/apple/sausage flavors - but you can use whatever cheese you like the best.
+And the Swiss Cheese I topped the stuffed squash in the picture above was perfect, melted well and the flavor was neutral enough it didn't take away from the maple/apple/sausage flavors - but you can use whatever cheese you like the best.

 I haven't tried it but I'm sure you could quarter these pieces and serve smaller portions to more people.